 The Chinese had been cultivating Freshwater mabé pearls for hundreds of years.
 They learned early on how to implant a metal form or mold against the inner shell of the mussel and submerge it in the water for a few years while the mollusk coated the form with layers of nacre.
 The result would be a pearlescent figure coated with thick layers of nacre.
 The most popular form was a small sculpture of Buddha, but many other shapes were made as well.

-Actual whole pearl production didn’t begin in China until the 1970’s when it flooded the markets with small, crinkly-textured pearls known as ‘Rice Krispy’ pearls due to their appearance.
+Actual whole pearl production didn’t begin in China until the 1970’s when it flooded the markets with small, crinkly-textured pearls known as ‘Rice Krispie’ pearls due to their appearance.

 As the decades have passed however, Chinese cultivation technology has rapidly improved.
 Today, whole, round Freshwater pearls are available that rival the saltwater Akoya pearl in luster, shape and smooth, blemish free surfaces - at nearly half the cost.
 Freshwater pearls are available in a variety of natural colors such as pink, peach, lavender, white and shades in between.